-Returns if a forced battery check has completed.
+Determines whether or not a forced battery check has completed.

-'''

-uint32_t

-HibernateBatCheckDone(void)
+uint32_t HibernateBatCheckDone(void)

-'''

-This function returns if the forced battery check initiated by a call to the HibernateBatCheck-Start() function has completed.
+This function determines whether the forced battery check initiated by a call to the HibernateBatCheckStart() function has completed.
 This function returns a non-zero value until the battery level check has completed.
-Once this function returns a value of zero, the hibernation module has completed the battery check and the HibernateIntStatus() function can be used to check if the battery was low by checking if the value returned has the HIBERNATE INT LOW BAT set.
+Once this function returns a value of zero, the hibernation module has completed the battery check and the HibernateIntStatus() function can be used to check if the battery was low by checking if the value returned has the HIBERNATE_INT_LOW_BAT set.